hermes829/Rhodium/LaTeX/Notes/growthUrbanization.md

 115 in 1960 to 416 in 2000; for cities of more than 4 million the increase was from 18 to 53,
 and for more than 12 million from 1 to 11 (Henderson and Wang 2003).

-These changes in spatial structure indicate a ‘lumpiness’ in economic development.
+These changes in spatial structure indicate a "lumpiness" in economic development.
 Far from being a process of smooth convergence, development is highly spatially differentiated.

 ### Relevant references

 * Henderson, J.V. and H.G.
-Wang (2003) ‘Urbanization and city growth’, processed, Brown
+Wang (2003) "Urbanization and city growth", processed, Brown
 University.